greg-raven/Uncommon-Sense/_posts/2016-06-16-defense-as-a-duty.md

 ---
-title: 'Defense as a duty'
+title: "Defense as a duty"
 layout: post
 categories:
 - government